 Raindance Film Club is bringing back the best of Raindance 2020 with a different film every single month.
 The film will be accompanied by a Q&A.

-Born to Be will be available to view from the 17-24 June.
-The panel discussion and Q&A will take place live at 7pm on the 24 June.
+Drag Kids will be available to view from the 19-26 August.
+The panel discussion and Q&A will take place live at 7pm on the 23 August.
 You can find the link to the panel discussion at the bottom of this page.

 This touching documentary chronicles four different drag performers under the age of 12 as they celebrate their shared interest together for the first time.
 Having faced enormous scrutiny over their brief drag careers, the young stars must now prepare for the biggest performance of their lives at Montreal Pride.

 Megan Wennberg is a writer-director of both documentary and fiction.
 Her work has screened at festivals around the world and has been broadcast on CBC, The Comedy Network and The Documentary Channel.
 Megan is a screenwriting alumni of the Canadian Film Centre.
 Drag Kids is her first feature documentary.